Pokémon Black and White: Commercial performance

-In August 2010, one month before the games' release in Japan, Pokémon Black and White gained a total of 1.08 million pre-orders, becoming the fastest game on the Nintendo DS to break the one million mark.
+In August 2010, one month before the games' release in Japan, Pokémon Black and White gained a total of 1.08 million pre-orders, becoming the fastest game on the Nintendo DS to break the 1 million mark.
 In the first two days on sale, it sold more than 2.6 million copies, becoming the biggest launch in the series history in Japan.
 By 3 November, the games had sold over 4.3 million copies in Japan.
-As of 9 January 2011, the games became the fastest DS titles to sell five million copies.
+As of 9 January 2011, the games became the fastest DS titles to sell 5 million copies.

 Upon its release in the UK, White and Black took the #1 and #2 spots respectively in the UK overall sales charts, with White becoming the second fastest-selling DS game ever in the UK after Professor Layton and Pandora's Box, selling 13,000 more copies than Black.
 Combined, their sales became Nintendo's third biggest ever launch in the UK, behind Wii Fit and Mario Kart Wii, and the biggest opening weekend ever for a pair of Pokémon titles.

 In the US, Black and White sold more than 1.08 million copies on day one, breaking the previous day-one record held by predecessors Diamond and Pearl of 780,000 copies.
 According to the NPD Group, Nintendo sold 1.3 million units of White and 1.1 million units of Black in March 2011, making them the #1 and #2 top selling games in the US for the month.
 In April 2011, Nintendo's financial earnings report confirmed that Pokémon Black and White had sold 11.5 million copies worldwide, making them the highest selling DS games for Nintendo in the 2010–11 financial year, and third overall, behind only the Wii games, Wii Sports and Wii Sports Resort.
 As of September 2017, the games' combined sales have reached 15.64 million.

 Legacy

 Sequels

 Sequels to Black and White, Pokémon Black 2 and Pokémon White 2, were released for the Nintendo DS in 2012.
-They are the first and only, to date, sequels in the main series franchise.